On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 For once, he gladly does without Michael Schumacher:

 "I was ignoring the situation.
-I was imagining that he was among the first six, but I've never asked information on his position via radio.
+I was imagining that he was among the first six, but I've never asked for information on his position via radio.
 I was too focused on driving.
-I had some problems of front tyre wear and I didn't have a moment of rest".
+I had some problems with front tyre wear and I didn't have a moment of rest".

 The Chinese people are curious to know if he liked the circuit.
 He nods:

 "Beautiful, we can overtake, everything is perfectly organized.
-One only thing: I would prefer if the hotels would be a bit closer to the racetrack".
+Just one thing: I would prefer the hotels to be a bit closer to the circuit".

 Every day, it took him almost three hours by car (with a driver) like his colleagues.
-Was it painful?
+Was it annoying?

 "Yes, because I couldn't drive myself".

 A thousand-point pair: Michael Schumacher and Rubens Barrichello are about to become one.
-After five seasons together, two races away from the end of the championship already won, they have scored 972 points.
-In 2004, 36 points remain at stake, Ferrari would need two second-place and two third-place finishes in the races scheduled at Suzuka and São Paulo.
-Nobody did better in the Formula 1 history and nobody ever even came close to these levels.
-It is true that the number of Grand Prix per season increased compared to the first decades of Formula 1 and that today the regulations assign more points, but the gap is huge.
-Another share of 500 points went only to Mika Häkkinen and David Coulthard with McLaren: 646 between 1996 and 2001, with two world titles won by the Finnish driver.
+After five seasons together, and with two races to go in the championship, they already have 972 points.
+In 2004, 36 points remained at stake, Ferrari would need two second-place and two third-place finishes in the races scheduled at Suzuka and São Paulo.
+Nobody did better in Formula 1 history and nobody ever even came close to these levels.
+It is true that the number of Grands Prix per season has increased compared to the first decades of Formula 1 and that today the regulations assign more points, but the gap is huge.
+Another share of 500 points went to Mika Häkkinen and David Coulthard with McLaren: 646 between 1996 and 2001, with two world titles won by the Finnish driver.
 In only three years, still with McLaren, Senna and Berger touched the number 359, Mansell and Patrese (Williams) 356, Senna and Prost (McLaren) 340.
 Michael Schumacher arrived in Maranello in 1996, Barrichello in 2000.
 And the Brazilian is proud of that:

-"Since I'm here, Ferrari has always won the Constructors' World Championship.
-Michael can't brag about that".
+"Since I've been here, Ferrari has always won the Constructors' World Championship.
+Michael can't say the same".

-He says this with a smile, because he is not the type to be arrogated for merits that are not only his.
-He has always acted the assigned script: regularity of results, good-position finishes, some wins.
+He says this with a smile, because he is not the type to take credit for merits that are not only his.
+He has always respected the assigned script: regularity of results, good-position finishes, some wins.
 In some cases, he has kept the prestige of Ferrari high when it was not his teammate's day.
-It happened to him in Hockenheim in 2000, for example, with an extraordinary comeback from eighteenth to the first place, under the astonished eyes of Michael Schumacher, reduced to the role of spectator following a crash at the first corner with Fisichella.
+It happened to him in Hockenheim in 2000, for example, with an extraordinary comeback from eighteenth to first place, under the astonished eyes of Michael Schumacher, reduced to the role of spectator following a crash at the first corner with Fisichella.
 It was a decisive win for the Constructors' World Championship and also for the Drivers' one, taking points away from Mika Häkkinen.
 Then, in Japan, in 2003.
-In Shanghai, the last pearl.
+In Shanghai, the last feat.
 The circuit, unique and complicated, has exalted its aggressive driving skills more than the German technique, which took a well-deserved vacation after twelve wins.
 It is still him, Michael Schumacher, the main character of this particular standings.
-In 1996, winner of both World Championships with Benetton, he accepts the challenge of bringing the Maranello team to the top.
-It took him some years, he lost two championships during the very last race (1997 and 1998) and one because of a crash which kept him out during six Grand Prix (1999), but it was worth it.
-He clinched five titles in a row and beat all the Formula 1 records except for the pole position record.
-But it is difficult that it escapes him in the next season.
+In 1996, winner of both World Championships with Benetton, he accepted the challenge of bringing the Maranello team to the top.
+It took him some years, he lost two championships at the very last race (1997 and 1998) and one because of a crash which kept him out for six Grands Prix (1999), but it was worth it.
+He won five titles in a row and beat all the Formula 1 records except for the pole position record.
+But it is likely that he will do it in the next season.
 Jean Todt says:

 The General Manager of Ferrari recalls the importance of the Chinese showcase for commercial and image reasons, especially for the Fiat Group.

-"Also, because Ferrari has always sold all their produced cars.
+"Also because Ferrari has always sold all the cars it has produced.
 Today, in China, we're at 50%.
 We plan to double the share, but it will take a long time before we reach the 1600 sales of the American market".